mackay218/gravie-developer-test/README.md

 ### Continued work

 In the future I would add:

-    - Prices for the games
+    * Prices for the games

-    - Error handling to communicate issues to the user
+    * Error handling to communicate issues to the user

-    - Form validation
+    * Form validation

-    - Unit and integration testing
+    * Unit and integration testing

-    - Auth for signing up and logging in
+    * Auth for signing up and logging in

-    - A server with a SQL database to preserve data such as which games a user has currently rented
+    * A server with a SQL database to preserve data such as which games a user has currently rented

-    - A page for returning games
+    * A page for returning games

-    - A payment form
+    * A payment form

-    - Ability to remove games from the selected games on the checkout page
+    * Ability to remove games from the selected games on the checkout page

-    - Persist data for better UX when navigting to another page:
+    * Persist data for better UX when navigting to another page

-    - Pagination to API calls for viewing more games
+    * Pagination to API calls for viewing more games

-    - Additional search fields to limit searches, such as genre, dates etc.
+    * Additional search fields to limit searches, such as genre, dates etc

-    - Enhanced styling and responsiveness
+    * Enhanced styling and responsiveness

-    - Accessibility such as ARIA
+    * Accessibility such as ARIA

-    - Organize files into folders to separate the pages, store, addtional components etc.
+    * Organize files into folders to separate the pages, store, addtional components etc